-This blog post is my humble attempt to be the definitive guide to whole bean white coffee.
-As a professional coffee roaster, co-owner with my wife of Lake City Coffee, and self proclaimed coffee lover, I’m more than qualified to tell you the straight scoop, no BS, truth about white coffee.
+This blog post is our (Russell & Alisha’s) humble attempt to be the definitive guide to whole bean white coffee.
+As a professional coffee roaster and of Lake City Coffee, I’m more than qualified to tell you the straight scoop, no BS, truth about white coffee.

 What Is Whole Bean White Coffee?